ICB-DCM/pyscat/README.md

 *A Python library for scatter-search metaheuristics.*

 > **Note**
 > This package is still under development.
-Documentation is incomplete, and the API may change without notice.
-The PyPI package is currently only a stub and does not contain the full functionality.
+Documentation is incomplete,
+> and the API may change without notice.
 > For now, please use the scatter search implementation in
 > [pyPESTO](https://pypesto.readthedocs.io/en/latest/).